Defunctionalize/record-linking-challenge/README.rst

 gravitate to companies that look out for their developers, by trusting them with ownership and protecting them with strong adherence to good software engineering practices.
 Communication, expectation, results.

-If you're interested in taking a look at my professional history, `here's a google docs link`_ to my resume
+If you're interested in taking a look at my professional history, `here's a google docs link <https://docs.google.com/document/d/1ZYZ57I0giSbuRFePaoHV7cJbRSBmUcekkcuLYbI_mtY/edit?usp=sharing>`_ to my resume.
-.. _here's a google docs link: https://docs.google.com/document/d/1ZYZ57I0giSbuRFePaoHV7cJbRSBmUcekkcuLYbI_mtY/edit?usp=sharing